Sat-ish77/Job_Hunter/README.md

 ## 🙏 Credits

 Migrated from Base44 platform to independent Supabase + OpenAI stack.
-Built with ❤️ for CS students hunting internships.
+Built with ❤️ for CS students hunting internships and jobs.

+Built by: Satish Wagle